rust-lang/book/second-edition/nostarch/chapter12.md

 value in `contents` after we've read the file so we can check that our program is working so far.

-Let's try running this code with any string as the first command line argument (since we haven't implemented the searching part yet) and our *poem.txt* file as the second argument:
+Let’s try running this code with any string as the first command line argument (since we haven’t implemented the searching part yet) and our *poem.txt* file as the second argument:

 ```